 First place is the only place for the competitor.
 Anything else is not good enough.

 They get a high when they enter the ring and hear their name being announced.
 They love the crowds watching them.
 They live for the competition ring.
 Even when they’re at home, they train like they’re at a show.

 They might not have all of the fancy equipment or facilities, but who really needs that anyway?
 The hobbyist understands how truly special the connection between a horse and rider actually is.
-All of the other stuff can all come and go, but a good bond with a horse is forever.
+All of the other stuff can come and go, but a good bond with a horse is forever.

 They’re not really out to prove anything.
 They just want to focus on their bond with their horse.
-They love working at liberty and riding without tack.
+They love working at liberty and riding without any tack.
 After all, it’s not about control.
 It’s about trust.

 I guess the point of the post is that there are a lot of different types of equestrians.
 We don’t all fit the stereotypical image that we’re portrayed as.
 Even with some of the categories that I’ve written, there will be differences and variations.
 Some people may be more than just one category.
-That’s what makes is all so special.
+That’s what makes us all so special.

 Until next time, happy riding!